Mohamed1380/AWS-Project-using-Terraform/README.md

 - Creating internet Gateway and Nat Gateway
 - Using Secret Manager service to save private key for EC2 instance to connect to the instance
 - Create two worksaces dev and prod
-- Create two variable sefinition files
+- Create two variable definition files
 - Create Lambda Function to send email
 - Create trigger to detect changes in state file
 - Create rds